Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 Adventuring gear, 50 gp

-As a Bonus Action, you can drink a vial of Antitoxin to gain Advantage on saving throws to avoid or end the Poisoned condition for 1 hour.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can drink a vial of Antitoxin to gain Advantage on saving throws to avoid or end the Poisoned condition for 1 hour.

 ---